 Queso de Cabra

 Definitely my favorite dish of the night.
 The queso de cabra which, I believe, translates directly to goat cheese is a classic hot tapas dish that is a must have.
 The goat cheese sits in the middle of warm fresh tomato-basil sauce allowing it to melt, yet retain most of its creamy texture.
-It comes with toasted baguettes rubbed with a little garlic/basil/oil cocktail that is to die for.
+It comes with toasted baguettes rubbed with a little garlic/basil/oil.
 Pile the goat cheese-tomato sauce spread on high and enjoy.
 You will definitely have the problem of "so much dip... not enough toast."
 I only wish they gave extra toast rather than having to scrap together a few slices of bread for the extra dip.

 I never know why I always order the patatas bravas.
 Are they that good?
 Is it a filler dish?
 I think after this experience, I consider it more of the latter.
 These potatoes are cooked with a "spicy" tomato sauce that may have been more bland than anything.
 I mean it is a huge tapas dish and for the price, it is a great filler.
 But next time I am going to try to stay away from these potatoes so I can try something new.